Panopticon Goes to Bid

 Mostly Harmless: Field Notes from the Intelligence That Now Lives in Your Pocket

-Posted on Thu 12 March 2026 in AI Essays • Tagged with ai, mobile, apple intelligence, on-device ai, privacy, surveillance, smartphones, pocket ai, gemini, personal assistant
+Posted on Thu 12 March 2026 in AI Essays • Tagged with ai, mobile, apple intelligence, on-device ai, privacy, surveillance, smartphones, pocket ai, gemini, personal assistant, podcast

 Mostly Harmless: Field Notes from the Intelligence That Now Lives in Your Pocket